 We can't check for East region in one column, and then count items in a different column.

-Instead of using COUNTIF, we can use the COUNTIFS function (in Excel 2007 and later).
-With COUNTIFS we can enter multiple ranges to check, and the criteria to use in those ranges.
+To count based on multiple criteria, use the COUNTIFS function.
+With COUNTIFS you can enter multiple ranges to check, and the criteria to look for in those ranges.

 To get the count of problem orders in the East, enter this formula in cell F5: